CreditSourceOnline.com - Helping you make wise credit choices.

 Dividing Joint Debts

-If you and your spouse applied for credit together, both of you are equally responsible for paying off the debt, regardless of the stipulations in your divorce.
+If you and your spouse applied for a loan together, you are both responsible for repaying the debt, regardless of the stipulations in your divorce.
 If your spouse will be assuming a joint debt, you should ask your lawyer about adding an indemnity clause to your divorce.
 Even though the creditors can still come after you for payment, the indemnity clause will let you take your ex back to court for enforcement of the original agreement.

-To help protect yourself if you live in these states, full financial disclosure is important during settlement negotiations.
-You will also want to add an indemnity clause to your divorce that holds you harmless if your ex defaults on the loan.
-In the end, you may still have to pay the defaulted loan, but your indemnity clause will allow you to request that the account be totally removed from your credit report.
+Given the joint liability issues that occur in a community property state, it's really crucial to have total financial disclosure before negotiating your divorce settlement.
+Additionally, you should include a clause in your divorce that holds you harmless if your ex defaults on a loan.
+In the end, you may still have to pay the defaulted loan, but the indemnity clause from your divorce will give you grounds to request that the account be totally removed from your credit files.

-When a couple splits, one spouse often decides to keep the house after the divorce, and the other spouse will sign a quitclaim deed to transfer title.
-What ends up causing problems down the road is that the mortgage never gets refinanced in the name of the spouse keeping the house.
+In many divorces, one spouse is awarded the house and their soon-to-be ex signs a quit claim deed to transfer ownership to the spouse keeping the house.
+What ends up causing problems down the road is when the spouse who was awarded the house fails to refinance the mortgage solely in their own name.
 Later on, if the mortgage goes into default, the lender will come after both spouses for repayment.

-The same thing happens when one spouse keeps a vehicle that was financed under both of their names.
+A similar problem can arise when vehicles are financed in both of the spouse's name.
 If your spouse will be taking a vehicle that is leased or has an existing loan, you need to make sure that it is refinanced in their name only.
 If this isn't possible, then it's a good idea to sell the vehicle and split the proceeds.

-© 2008 by Tracy Achen.
-At WomansDivorce.com we have one focus - helping women survive their divorce and rebuild their lives.
-You can get more information on credit and divorce in the following articles:
+© Article by Tracy Achen, owner and editor of WomansDivorce.com, a site dedicated to helping women survive their divorce and rebuild their lives.
+You can get more insight on how credit is affected by divorce by visiting the website.

 In addition to protecting yourself with the divorce and credit tips above, the following articles can help you manage your finances to achieve the best credit score possible: